mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

 menuWeight: 0
 ---

-This installation method is officially supported by Mesosphere.
-Upgrades are supported using this installation method.

-If you are new to Terraform and/or want to deploy DC/OS on AWS quickly and effortlessly, use the following instructions:
+If you’re new to Terraform and/or want to deploy DC/OS on AWS quickly and effortlessly - please follow this guide.
+We’ll walk you through step-by-step on how to:

 1) Create an Open Source DC/OS Cluster on AWS
 2) Scale the cluster to a larger number of nodes